 From my knowledge, Euro, British Pounds, and US dollars offer the best exchange rates.
 I took Canadian dollars to exchange and got a terrible rate of 0.74 CAD to 1 CUC.
 So, if you’re not able to exchange your USD before your trip, double check the rate and you may still come out pretty close to a 1:1 exchange rate.
 This site is the best resource for currency conversions.This is important to know-US credit/debit cards are not accepted in Cuba!
 Therefore, you will need to bring enough cash for the duration of your stay.
 Even though they there are no ATMs for US banks, you can use Western Union if you happen to run out of money.

-Can you believe this is only Part 1 of Torrey’s travel guide for Cuba?!
+Can you believe this is only Part 1 of Torrey’s guide for US travel to Cuba?!
 There is so much valuable information!
 Tune in later this week for Part 2 in which she discusses food, transportation and the amazing sights to see in Havana!
+Thanks again, Torrey for answering the question, “How can Americans travel to Cuba?”
 Have you been to Cuba?
 If so share your thoughts with us below!